 At Small Batch Learning, we believe effective recommendation starts with a confident understanding of how something actually tastes.
 And although you can spend a lifetime trying to learn everything about wine, we break down a wine’s flavour using a simple system involving just three questions (that anyone can master) to find out what a guest really wants to drink.

 Of course, it’s not just product knowledge that makes a successful bar.
 Guest experience is everything – and your hospitality, your service style, the systems you set up to make sure a customer is well looked after will make sure you get this just right.
-That’s why our Bar Service and Floor Service courses – again, free to access for all learners, and pitched for both Level 1 and Level 2 – are fantastic resources to make sure your staff are trained to meet guest expectations.
+That’s why our Bar Service and Floor Service courses are fantastic resources to make sure your staff are trained to meet guest expectations.

 Lessons cover the craft skills needed for beverage and floor service, plus topics such as the importance of cleanliness and tips for making money, among many, many more – all essential to smooth-running operations.
 And guests who leave happy are more likely to come back and spend their hard-earned with you again (hopefully with even more friends).